straydogstrut/AbilityPet/README.md

 `petImageView.accessibilityLabel = “Tortoiseshell cat”`

-### The like button on the pet detail page is announced as “heart red” and “heart white” when toggled
+### The like button on the pet detail page is announced as “heart red button” and “heart white button” when toggled
 The like button represented by a heart that can be toggled on and off allows users to save pets they’re interested in to revisit later (functionality not built in to this version of the app).
 However the button is announced as heart red and heart white when toggled.
 This is because the button has no label so the file name is being read.
 More than that though, it’s not obvious what action this button performs.
 An `accessibilityHint` can be used to describe the result of performing an action on the control.
 This can be set in the Storyboard under Accessibility > Hint or via code: